-Cape Blanco Lighthouse is situated just a few miles from Port Orford, Oregon; the cliff-top structure is the oldest standing lighthouse in the state of Oregon.
-Initially operated in 1870, the light from this beacon has prevented many seafarers from foundering on Cape Blanco's rocky coastline.
-Visitors can enjoy tours April through October, on Wednesday through Monday.
-The lighthouse is located within Oregon's Cape Blanco State Park, which offers a full-service campground that includes yurts, cabins, and RV hookups.
-Walking trails, fishing, bird watching, and picnicking are among the recreation opportunities available in the state park.
+Cape Blanco Lighthouse is situated just a few miles from Port Orford.
+The cliff-top structure is the oldest standing lighthouse in the state and is located at the westernmost point in Oregon.
+First operated in 1870, the light from this beacon has prevented many seafarers from foundering on Cape Blanco's rocky coastline and is the oldest continuously operating light on the Oregon coast.

 Cape Arago Lighthouse